CyxMouz/doc_api/README.md

 1- Create new Category with random name

 2- Create random Product with created category, random name, random price, random availabilitty

+#### 🌟 Thank You!
+Hope u Like IT ! :D

+- If you have any feedback, please don't hesitate to let us know ^^. i'm always looking to improve.

+Stay curious and happy coding! 🚀